Azure Verified Modules

 flowchart TD

-A(1.
-Fork the module source repository)
+A(1 - Fork the module source repository)

 click A "/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#1-fork-the-module-source-repository"

-B(2.
-Setup your Azure test environment)
+B(2 - Setup your Azure test environment)

 click B "/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#2-prepare-your-azure-test-environment"

-C(3.
-Implement your contribution)
+C(3 - Implement your contribution)

 click C "/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#3-implement-your-contribution"

-D{4.
-Pre-commit Checks
+D{4 - Pre-commit Checks

-succesful?} click D "/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#4-run-pre-commit-checks" E(5.
-Create a pull request to the upstream repository) click E "/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#5-create-a-pull-request-to-the-upstream-repository" A --> B B --> C C --> D D -->|yes|E D -->|no|C
+successful?} click D "/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#4-run-pre-commit-checks" E(5 - Create a pull request to the upstream repository) click E "/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#5-create-a-pull-request-to-the-upstream-repository" A --> B B --> C C --> D D -->|yes|E D -->|no|C

 GitFlow for contributors